 NNL’s Supply Chain

-NNL will not engage in business with any supplier or individual known to engage in practices which are in breach of the Act and takes a zero tolerance view to any suppliers who are found in breach of the Act after contract award.
+NNL will not engage in business with any supplier or individual known to engage in practices which are in breach of the Act and takes a zero-tolerance view to any suppliers who are found in breach of the Act after contract award.

-NNL’s standard terms and conditions require our suppliers and each of their subcontractors to comply with the Act.
+Terms and conditions require our suppliers and each of their subcontractors to comply with the Act.

-Developments from Modern Slavery Act statement 2017
+Developments from Modern Slavery Act statement 2022

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes NNL’s slavery and human trafficking statement for the financial year ending 31st March 2018.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes NNL’s slavery and human trafficking statement for the financial year ending 31 March 2023.